 Featured in Architectural Digest.
 Winner, BusinessWeek/Architectural Record China Award - Best Residential project

 Restoration of heritage facade facing the street lined with plane trees in Shanghai's former French district.
-A new grey brick stair tower structure is added between the two existing houses on the left just past the gate.
+Grey Shanghai brick was saved and reused for the new construction.

 Featured in Architectural Digest.
 Winner, Business Week/Architectural Record China Award - Best Preservation

 Two flats were combined into this 6,000 square foot home, arranged on three levels with a roof terrace.
 A new spiral staircase connects the three floors.
 Tall, tailor-made black steel windows bring in light and complement a palette of grey concrete and dark oak finishes.

-For a young entrepreneur, this is a 2,400sf loft-like flat with a roof garden and pavilion.
-The pavilion is lifted above the garden.
-The concave/convex wood slat structure shades the interior from hot west afternoon sun and creates an interplay of light and shadow, an effect repeated inside apartment with a similar slat ceiling and lighting above.The garden is laid out in islands of pebbles and grass.
+a 2,400sf apt with a roof garden and pavilion.
+The concave/convex wood slat pavilion structure shades the interior from hot west afternoon sun and creates an interplay of light and shadow, an effect repeated inside apartment with a similar slat ceiling and lighting above.The garden is laid out in islands of pebbles and grass.